 Most recently, the average electricity bill in the UK was around £600 per year.
 But there's quite a bit of variation around the UK, due to differences in household energy consumption and the price paid per kWh for electricity in different regions.
-Additionally, unit costs vary depending on how you pay: credit, direct debit or prepayment.
-See how your cost of electricity compares.
+Additionally, electricity costs depend on how you pay: credit, direct debit or prepayment.
+See how your cost of electricity compares—and if you're thinking of switching read our Energy Switching Guide.

 Unit Cost of Electricity per kWh, by UK Region